zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/prepare-data-import/prepare-data-import.md

 ---
-title: "Prepare Data Import | Cloud"
+title: "Convert Your Data | Cloud"
 slug: /prepare-data-import
-sidebar_label: "Prepare Data Import"
+sidebar_label: "Convert Your Data"
 beta: FALSE
 notebook: FALSE
 description: "You need to prepare your data before importing it and ensure that it meets the source data requirements.
 This chapter provides source data requirements and an easy-to-use tool to aid in data preparations. | Cloud"
 type: origin
 token: YNbGwiEjAinaQfkSdNlcTehwn8I
-sidebar_position: 2
+sidebar_position: 3
 keywords:
   - zilliz
   - vector database